Angus-Paillaugue/Portfolio/README.md

   - [ ] Code Chronicles
   - [ ] Nothing Notes
   - [ ] Shop
-- [ ] Add scroll reveal using the use:reveal directive from Svelte Shine utils
+- [x] Add scroll reveal using the use:reveal directive from Svelte Shine utils
+- [ ] Make the error page
+- [ ] Take full size screenshots of each project
+- [ ] Optimize images